+This course has a requirement of a grade of C as a minimal grade for satisfactory completion of this course.
 The instructor reserves the right to adjust the student's final grade based on the overall performance.

-Examinations: There will be two mandatory mid-term exams and a mandatory final.
-The exams/quizzes will consist of conceptual multiple-choice questions and problem-solving questions.
+Examinations: There will be two mandatory mid-term exams and a mandatory final exam (as per university schedule).
+The exams/quizzes will consist of conceptual multiple-choice questions, problem solving questions, and short essay questions.
 The exam/quiz materials will come from lecture notes, the text, and class discussions.
 Questions will emphasize understanding and applications of concepts and topics covered in class.
 Missing an exam will result in a grade of zero for that exam and may result in a fail grade in the course.